applicaster/developer.applicaster.com/docs/README.md

 | `"splitView"`| If to use a split view representation template in the docs.
 Good for documentation with short text example snippets | `false` | No |
 | `"internal"` | If set to true the docs will be available only to Applicaster employees.
 If not set or set to false the docs will available to all the users who have access to the documentation platform - this includes Applicaster customers and 3rd party developers | `false` | No |

+* Once done, create a Pull Request with the added changes.

 ## Recommendation for well built and well styled documentation package
 Applicaster Developer Documentation is capable to show any document that is a valid Markdown document.
-Nevertheless, There are a few recommendations that will make sure The documentation will look good inside the tool.
+Nevertheless, There are a few recommendations that will make sure that the documentation will look good inside the tool.

 * Always start your documentation with H1 heading (`#`).
 * Use H1 headings (`#`) to Start a new documentation section.